avery-wang/LoL-ELOs-Project/README.md

 The file [Predictions.ipynb](../main/Predictions.ipynb) is used to make predictions for each playoff bracket between Spring 2019 and Summer 2023.

 ## Results
-Ideal K-Factor and Playoff Predictions results can be found in [Results.xlsx](../main/Results.xlsx).
+Playoff Predictions results, as well as a few other observations, can be found in [Results.xlsx](../main/Results.xlsx).